autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Expected situation

-- The vehicle is running on an ordinary road
+- The vehicle is running on a flat and smooth road.

 #### Situations that can make the system unstable